ramiropolla/TVision/readmeX.txt

   ======

-TVision applications support a text color model based on the color text mode of an IBM-PC VGA display card.
-Under this model text can be displayed in any one of eight background colors and sixteen foreground colors.
+TVision applications support a text color model based on the color text mode of an IBM-PC VGA display card, with some additional features.
+Under this model text can be displayed in any one of sixteen background colors and sixteen foreground colors.

-The exact colors used by the application can be modified by setting the following resources.
+The exact colors used by the application can be modified by setting the following X resources.
 The values for these colors can be specified by well known name (such as "blue", or "grey70") or in 24 bit hexadecimal RGB notation (#120ac7).
+The default setting for each color appears in parentheses.

 tvision.text.bgcolor0  - Background color 0 (black)
              bgcolor1  - Background color 1 (dark blue)